-Picturesque towns dot the waterlogged Yangtze basin between Shanghai and Suzhou.
-Collectively known as “Venice of the East” for their capillary network of canals, gondolas gliding through stone bridges, narrow cobblestone alleys, and riverside houses directly accessible from the water, these water towns are ancient, of which Zhouzhuang, established almost a millennium ago, is the oldest.
+Picturesque towns dotted the waterlogged Yangtze basin between Shanghai and Suzhou.
+Collectively known as “Venice of the East” for their capillary network of canals, gondolas gliding through stone bridges, narrow cobblestone alleys, and riverside houses directly accessible from the water, these water towns were ancient, of which Zhouzhuang, established almost a millennium ago, was the oldest.

 The WordPress.com stats helper monkeys prepared a 2013 annual report for this blog.

 The concert hall at the Sydney Opera House holds 2,700 people.
 This blog was viewed 26,629 times in 2013.
 If it were a concert at Sydney Opera House, it would take about 10 sold-out performances for that many people to see it.